Review summary: There aren’t too many green wedding books on the market. Eco-Chic Weddings is one of the better green wedding books though.

 - Flexibility is stressed throughout, which I think is awesome because it makes the planning process more chill.

 - Interesting facts pepper this book.
 For instance, I wouldn’t have guessed that October is the most popular wedding month and there are other cool facts as well such as wedding flowers by season.

 - Focus on the little things.
 Not every choice is huge.
 For example, the author points out that white is not so eco-chic in a gown (due to chemical processes to make the dress so white).
 Little and big choices a plenty are offered.

 - Easy to skim.
 Nicely placed headers and top-o-page text make this book an easy read and you can browse it in chunks.

 - Affordable and slim so it’s a go-anywhere book – and since it tells you all you need to know, you won’t need other books.
 There are a few other green wedding books I like, but there’s no need to own them all.
 This is a good one to get if you’d like to plan a budget green wedding.

 The BIG debate:

-Um… ok.
-Dave launched into a long explanation about how weddings should be fun and all those words makes it seem like a green wedding will be entirely too much work.
+The words above, taken off the front book jacket were apparently the problem.
+The BF launched into a long explanation about how weddings should be fun and all those words makes it seem like a green wedding will be entirely too much work.
 I disagreed, noting that most wedding books have wording as such on the cover, it’s just that this book has eco-wording.
 He’s like, “Yeah, it’s too much responsibility and not enough fun.”

-But in case you, for whatever reason, have the same thoughts as Dave, you should know that being socially responsible and eco-friendly will not take away but add to your wedding day.
+But in case you, for whatever reason, have the same thoughts as my boyfriend, you should know that being socially responsible and eco-friendly will not take away but add to your wedding day.
 ALL weddings can be stressful, but honestly by committing to a greener wedding, I think you lower the stress level considerably.
 Eco-friendly is less in the simplest of terms and less is almost always easier than more.